kartavya99/Javaquiz/README.md

     still needs to capture result of the answer and make next button active options to end the quiz or restart it.gi

+Finally debug the error - it was small typo error.

+next to work is to store the initial for the users and link it to the high scores button .